UofT-DSI/stat_gen/03_instructional_team/markdown_slides/slides_01.md

 - 23 pairs of chromosomes: 22 homologous pairs (Autosomes) and 1 pair of sex chromosomes (XX female, XY male).
 - Where genetic material is stored and in the nucleus of every cell.
+- Numbered in order of decreasing length from 1 to 22.
 - Karyotype is a microcopic examination of choromosme size and banding patterns.
-- $\rightarrow$ allows medical laboratories to identify genetic diseases.
 ![bg right:50% w:600](./images/chr.png)
 ---